Zhongy1/Composastructure/README.md

 ## Main Use Cases

 Composastructure is both a library and a tool.
 The following is a list of ways you can use it (ranked from easiet to more complicated to use).
+The further you go down this readme, the more you will have to learn the little details involved with creating groups or composing machines.

 ```
 1: Standalone